Michael Dillon

-In 1945, he enrolled at Trinity College Dublin to study medicine.
-During the holidays, Dillon travelled to Rooksdown House in Basingstoke to undergo a series of phalloplasty surgeries by Gillies.
-As a medical student, Dillon performed an orchiectomy on Roberta Cowell, the first British trans woman to receive male-to-female sex reassignment surgery.
-After graduation, Dillon began working as a Merchant Navy doctor.
+After graduation, Dillon worked as a Merchant Navy doctor.
 His transition became the subject of public attention when it affected his listing as the heir presumptive for the baronetcy of Lismullen.
-Inspired by reading the works of George Gurdjieff, Peter Ouspensky and Tuesday Lobsang Rampa, he resigned from the Merchant Navy and moved to India and to devote his life to Buddhism.
+Dillon, who by then had become interested in Buddhism, resigned from the Merchant Navy and moved to India to devote his life to becoming a Buddhist monk.
 He changed his name to Lobzang Jivaka, named after the Buddha's own doctor.
 In 1960, he became the first Westerner to be ordained in the Rizong Monastery in Ladakh.
 Between 1960–1962, he wrote four books on Buddhism, including Imji Getsul: An English Buddhist in a Tibetan Monastery which recounted his three months at Rizong.
 He also wrote an autobiography titled Out of the Ordinary: A Life of Gender and Spiritual Transitions, which was completed in 1962 and published posthumously in 2016.
 Dillon died in May 1962, just two weeks after finishing his autobiography.